Arizona HOA Disclosure Requirements: A Guide for Sellers and Agents

 - •A master association (for community-wide amenities and infrastructure)

-- •A Community Facilities District (CFD) — Arizona's version of a special taxing district
+- •A Community Facilities District (CFD), which is Arizona's version of a special taxing district

 | Entity | Typical Annual Cost |